 Family outings can be fraught affairs, especially during the school holidays.
-Which is perhaps why we have noticed a significant rise in the number of people searching our social media sites for more information on the Toyota Verso in mid-range Icon specification.
+Which is perhaps why we have noticed a significant rise in the number of people searching our social media sites for more information on the Toyota Verso Icon, the mid-range specification variant.

-In view of this we thought it was appropriate to reacquaint ourselves with this highly Verso-tile model produced specifically for the demanding European market.
+In view of this we thought it was appropriate to reacquaint ourselves with this highly Verso-tile model, which was produced specifically for the demanding European market.

 Icon is also the gateway to sought after optional extras such as the huge Skyview panoramic glass roof and multi-media Toyota Touch 2 with Go navigation system.